 Day 3.
 Eldoret to Kampala, Uganda Highlights.
 Kampala, Uganda.
 Accommodation.
 Red Chilli Hideaway, Kampala.We cross into Uganda, Winston Churchill’s ‘Pearl of Africa’, a country with beautiful natural scenery and a rich mosaic of tribes and cultures – and friendly people.

 Day 4.
 Kampala to Queen Elizabeth National Park area Accommodation.
 Simba Camp, Uganda.Rising early, we leave Kampala and travel west towards Queen Elizabeth National Park, crossing the Equator again, through fertile green terraced hillsides and steep mountains.
-From the truck we should see herds of Ankole cattle with their incredible long curving horns roaming the roads and paddocks.
+From our adventure vehicle, we should see herds of Ankole cattle with their incredible long curving horns roaming the roads and paddocks.

 Day 6.
 Queen Elizabeth National Park to Lake Bunyoni Highlights.
 Lake Bunyonyi, Uganda.
 Accommodation.
 Lake Bunyonyi Camp.Today, it's off to the lush and stunning Lake Bunyonyi (‘Place of many little birds’).
 Nestled high up in the volcanic mountainside, this lake is 27km long, 7km wide and at an elevation of 1950 metres above sea level, and is surrounded by undulating hills between 2200m to 2478m high.
 With a depth of nearly 900m, this lake is the second deepest lake in Africa (the deepest being Lake Tanganyika in Tanzania).